 Since the pricing for either service can be so different, it’s better to do a side-by-side comparison of the costs associated with QBO and the specific cloud hosting provider, as well as the available add-ons and extra per employee/user costs.

 When you host a traditional copy of QuickBooks Desktop, you can flat out purchase the software (pay once) or you have the option to lease the license (pay monthly for the subscription).
 When using QBO, you pay a monthly subscription fee to Intuit, and you are unable to buy the software since it is a web-based service.

 QuickBooks Online and Hosting Similarities

-Although there are many differences which set the two apart, there are a few key things QBO and cloud hosted QuickBooks have in common.
+Although there are many differences that set the two apart, there are a few key things QBO and cloud-hosted QuickBooks have in common.
 It’s important to keep in mind, however, that these similarities can vary slightly depending on the 3rd-party hosting provider.

 1. Automatic Data Backups

 QuickBooks Online and QuickBooks hosting are both backed up automatically by their respective service providers.
 However, the frequency of these backups is fully dependent on either Intuit or the 3rd-party hosting provider depending on which service you choose.

 The main attracting factor of both services is enhanced remote accessibility.
 QuickBooks hosting and QBO gives users the opportunity to access their data and collaborate with others at any time from just about anywhere with most devices.

 Each service has the ability to integrate various cloud-based accounting applications that can help automate features and streamline tasks.

 4. Off-Premises Data Storage